Django¶

 Components¶

-If you have some specific components like celery
+If you have some specific components like celery or mailgun installed,

 they could be configured in separate files.

-Just create a new file in server/settings/components/
+Just create a new file in server/settings/components/.

-Then add it into server/settings/__init__.py
+Then add it into server/settings/__init__.py.

 Environments¶

-on different environments just
+To run django on different environments just

-specify DJANGO_ENV
+specify DJANGO_ENV environment variable.

 It must have the same name as one of the files

-from server/settings/environments/
+from server/settings/environments/.

 Then, values from this file will override other settings.